Need a GCSE or A-Level Maths Tutor? How to Find One You Can Trust

 What it costs, and how to judge value

-Tutors set their own rates on Tutorwise and price per one-hour session, so cost varies with experience, subject and level — a specialist A-Level further maths tutor will reasonably charge more than someone offering general GCSE support.
+Tutors set their own rates on Tutorwise and price per one-hour session, so cost varies with experience, subject and level — a specialist Further Maths tutor will reasonably charge more than someone offering general GCSE support.
 Resist judging on price alone in either direction.
 The cheapest tutor is not a saving if the sessions do not move the grade, and the most expensive is not automatically the best.

 Judge value by outcomes and fit.
 A tutor who charges a little more but has a strong delivery score, verified credentials and reviews that describe real progress is usually better value than a cheaper unknown quantity.
 Ask what a typical block of sessions looks like, how the tutor measures progress, and how quickly you should expect to see a difference.
-A good tutor will answer those questions plainly rather than promise a grade jump they cannot control.
+A good tutor answers those questions plainly rather than promising a grade jump they cannot control.

 Online or in person for maths?

 Both work well for maths, and the choice is more about the student than the subject.
 In-person suits younger students or anyone who focuses better with someone sitting beside them.
-Online suits busy families and widens your choice enormously, because you are no longer limited to tutors within travelling distance — which matters most for A-Level and specialist topics, where the right tutor may be nowhere near you.
+Online suits busy families and widens your choice enormously, because you are no longer limited to tutors within travelling distance — which matters most for A-level and specialist topics such as Further Maths, where the right tutor may be nowhere near you.
 Maths lends itself to online particularly well: a shared screen and a digital whiteboard let a tutor work through a problem step by step, exactly as they would on paper.
 Many families use a mix, and there is no wrong answer as long as the student engages.

 A five-minute checklist before you book